unstoppabledomains/dev-docs/developer-toolkit/resolution-libraries/resolution-go.md

 ---
-title: Golang Resolution Library
+title: Resolution-Go
-description: This page details basic configuration and usage of the Golang resolution library.
+description: This page details basic configuration and usage of the resolution-go library.
 ---

-# Golang Resolution Library
+# Resolution-Go

-This page details basic configuration and usage of the [Golang resolution library](https://github.com/unstoppabledomains/resolution-go).
+This page details basic configuration and usage of the [resolution-go library](https://github.com/unstoppabledomains/resolution-go).

 ## Configuration